Developed by IFP Energies nouvelles (IFPEN), with the support of ADEME, Geco air is available for free on the iOS and Android stores.

 The application is available for free on the app stores.
 Test the application in demo mode, or set up your account in just a few clicks.
 Forget it then in your pocket; The application will analyze your trips in a completely automatic way.
 You only need to refer to your journal to see your results and receive tips to reduce your air quality impact.

 GECO air takes into account all the vehicle characteristics (power, fuel, etc.) to generate a model for the pollutants calculation specific to each vehicle.
 Our algorithms automatically detect each of your trips and differentiate whether you are driving, cycling or walking.
 Your trips are then analyzed on our servers and polluting emissions are then estimated for each of them.
 For more details: detailed operation

-All pollutants are combined into a single, simple indicator, the Point Pollutant POP.
-A POP score is associated with each trip, less POP means that less pollution generated.
-By following his/her POPs, the user will measure the polluting impact of each of his/her routes.
-For instance, taking a car for a short course will greatly increase his/her POPs of the day and encourage it, if it can, to choose wisely its transporation mode.
+All pollutants are combined into a single, simple indicator, the mobility score.
+A mobility score is computed for each trip, taking into account local pollutant as well as green house gases and fuel consumption.
+By following his/her mobility score, the user will measure the polluting impact of each of his/her routes.
+For instance, taking a car for a short course will greatly decrease his/her mobility score of the day and encourage it, if it can, to choose wisely its transporation mode.
 At the end of each journey, the result is accompanied by simple and practical advice to improve the way of driving and thus contribute to improve air quality.

 In order to reduce battery consumption and respect your privacy, the GPS is activated only when necessary (only during your car trips).

 Geco air, a database to improve future urban developments